 We found 6 family medicine practitioners who accept United Healthcare Silver EPO near Del Rio, TX.

-Dr. Lynn Buchanan specializes in family medicine and hospital medicine (hospitalist).
-She studied medicine at Nova Southeastern University, College of Osteopathic Medicine.
-Dr. Buchanan honors United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA, as well as other insurance carriers.
+Dr. Lynn Buchanan is a physician who specializes in family medicine.
+She attended medical school at Nova Southeastern University, College of Osteopathic Medicine.
+United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA are among the insurance carriers that Dr. Buchanan accepts.

 Conditions / Treatments